Dungan people: Culture

 "are of middle height, and inclined to be stout.
-They have high and prominent foreheads, thick and arched eyebrows, eyes rather sunken, fairly prominent cheek-bones, face oval, mouth of average size, lips thick, teeth normal, chin round, ears small and compressed, hair black and smooth, beard scanty and rough, skin smooth, neck strong, and extremities of average proportions.
+They have high and prominent foreheads, thick and arched eyebrows, eyes rather sunken, fairly prominent cheek-bones, an oval face, a mouth of average size, thick lips, normal teeth, a round chin, small and compressed ears, black and smooth hair, a scanty and rough beard, smooth skin, a strong neck, and extremities of average proportions.
 The characteristics of the Dungans are kindness, industry, and hospitality.

 They engage in husbandry, horticulture, and trade.
-In domestic life parental authority is very strong.
-After the birth of a child the mother does not get up for fifteen days, and, without any particular feast, the child receives its name in the presence of a mullah the day succeeding that of its birth.
+In domestic life, parental authority is very strong.
+After the birth of a child, the mother does not get up for fifteen days, and, without any particular feast, the child receives its name in the presence of a mullah the day succeeding that of its birth.
 Circumcision takes place on the eighth, ninth, or tenth day.
 When a girl is married she receives a dower.
-In sickness they have recourse to medicine and doctors, but never to exorcisms.
+In sickness, they have recourse to medicine and doctors, but never to exorcisms.

 After death, the mullah and the aged assemble to recite prayers; the corpse is wrapped in white linen and then buried, but never burned.
 On returning from the interment the mullah and the elders partake of bread and meat.
 To saints they erect monuments like little mosques, for others simple hillocks.
 The widow may re-marry after 90 days, and on the third anniversary of the death a feast takes place."

-The Dungan are primarily farmers, growing rice and vegetables such as sugar beet.
-Many also raise dairy cattle.
-In addition, some are involved in opium production.
-The Dungan tend to be endogamous.